Earlville - Bayview Heights

 AreaSearch analysis of residential development drivers sees Earlville - Bayview Heights recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This financial year has seen $4.6 million in commercial approvals registered, suggesting the area's residential character.
-Compared to Rest of Qld, Earlville - Bayview Heights records about three-quarters the building activity per person and places among the 38th percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
-This is below average nationally, reflecting the area's maturity and possible planning constraints.
-New building activity shows 45.0% standalone homes and 55.0% townhouses or apartments, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a considerable change from the current housing mix of 79.0% houses, likely due to reduced availability of development sites addressing shifting lifestyle demands and affordability requirements.
-The location has approximately 860 people per dwelling approval, demonstrating an established market.
+This financial year has seen $4.6 million in commercial approvals registered, reflecting the area's primarily residential nature.
+Compared to Rest of Qld, Earlville - Bayview Heights records about three-quarters the building activity per person and places among the 38th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+New building activity shows 45.0% standalone homes and 55.0% townhouses or apartments, creating more affordable entry points for downsizers, investors, and first-home buyers.
+This is a significant change from the current housing mix of 79.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+The location has approximately 860 people per dwelling approval, indicating an established market.
+Population forecasts suggest Earlville - Bayview Heights will gain 686 residents by 2041.

 Frequently Asked Questions - Development